Multimodal Laryngoscopic Video Analysis for Assisted Diagnosis of Vocal Fold Paralysis: Visual Feature Extraction with Enhanced Glottis Image Segmentation

 To ensure uniformity, the coordinate system is rotated by an angle \( \gamma \), aligning all intersection points along the y-axis after rotation, denoted as \( L_{\gamma,k} \) and \( R_{\gamma,k} \).
-Leveraging these points, a quadratic curve \( q_{\gamma}(x) \) is approximated in the rotated coordinate system~(see Figure~\ref{fig:angle_computation}(c).
-The lowest point \( D_q \) of \( q_{\gamma}(x) \) is identified and mapped back to the original coordinate system~(see Figure~\ref{fig:angle_computation}(d)).
+Leveraging these points, a quadratic curve \( q_{\gamma}(x) \) is approximated in the rotated coordinate system~(see Figure~\ref{fig:angle_computation}(d).
+The lowest point \( D_q \) of \( q_{\gamma}(x) \) is identified and mapped back to the original coordinate system~(see Figure~\ref{fig:angle_computation}(e)).